Hong Kong Football Club

 Hong Kong Football Club (HKFC; 香港足球會), established in 1886, is a private members' club in Hong Kong.
-The name reflects the origin as a club for playing association football and rugby.
+The name reflects its origins as a club for playing association football and rugby.

-The club is situated in Happy Valley, with the sports pitches being inside the Happy Valley Racecourse.
-The 2,750-capacity Hong Kong Football Club Stadium is where all the club's rugby and soccer matches are played and it is also the home pitch for most of the Hong Kong Rugby Union's international matches.
+Situated in Happy Valley, the club's facilities are located adjacent to the Happy Valley Racecourse.
+The 2,750-capacity Hong Kong Football Club Stadium serves as the venue for the club's rugby and football matches and hosts most of the Hong Kong Rugby Union's international fixtures.
 It is also the venue for the HKFC International Rugby Tens and HKFC International Soccer Sevens tournaments.
-The club is committed to facilitating the development and participation of numerous sports in Hong Kong through close collaboration with National Sports Associations and organising sports activities for members and non-members.